mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 custom_css: true
 images:
 - freelancer-guidelines/og-cover.jpg
+tags:
+- culture
+- outsourcing
 ---

 I've been hiring software developers and other freelancers for the past seven years.
 Even though I write most code myself, hiring other developers is a tremendous force multiplier that frees up time for other parts of my business.

 Freelancers work well if you manage the relationship properly, but there are hundreds of ways it can go wrong.
-The best way to start things off right is by reaching a shared understanding of how the freelancer-client relationship will work.
+The best way to start things off is by reaching a shared understanding of your freelancer-client relationship.

 The document below explains what it's like to work with me as a freelance developer.
 I include it in every dev job listing I publish, and I pay contractors to read it closely after we begin working together.
 It attracts candidates with compatible working styles and reduces ramp-up time after I hire them.

-I'm publishing my guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/), so you're welcome to reuse or adapt them if they're helpful.
+I'm publishing my guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/), so you're welcome to reuse or adapt them.

 ---